Zireael07/awesome-tabletop-rpgs/readme.md

 - [1w6](https://www.1w6.org/english) - a system based on d6 (GPL)
 - [24xx](https://jasontocci.itch.io/24xx) - a small system that has spawned several hacks (CC)
 - [6d6](https://6d6rpg.com/reviews/) - an awesome d6 system. their wiki, unfortunately, seems to be down (CC)
+- [Adventurers!](https://www.drivethrurpg.com/product/120987/Adventurers-Revised-2Pages-Edition) - an awesome 2d6 system that is free but does NOT have a license specified - i.e. take a look but you can't really remix it
 - [Aurora Engine](https://lynxthoughts.com/aurora/) - a d6 dicepool system that uses half dice (public domain)
 - [d6 Pool](https://www.drivethrurpg.com/product/134520/D6Pool-Modern-Roleplaying?src=newest) - what it says on the tin (CC)
 - [Dominion Rules](http://www.dominionrules.org/) - Fantasy and historical based on d12